 The Council for Licensed Conveyancers (CLC) is the regulatory body for licensed conveyancers and probate practitioners.
 The awarding body, the Scottish Qualifications Authority (SQA), has developed a suite of four new diplomas in partnership with CLC; two at Level 4 and two at Level 6.
 Learners can choose between Conveyancing Law and Practice or Probate Law and Practice, both of which can be studied at each level.
 The diplomas have replaced the previous CLC qualifications and are regulated by Ofqual.

-The diplomas help employers meet skills gaps and provide continuing professional development for staff, while candidates gain knowledge and skills needed for competence and progression in the workplace.
+The diplomas help employers to meet skills gaps and provide continuing professional development for staff, while candidates gain knowledge and skills needed for competence and progression in the workplace.
 They can also be offered to people who wish to gain employment in the sector.

 Becoming a licensed conveyancer

 Many trainee conveyancers value the fact that they can study for their qualification while earning a living and taking advantage of the flexible study methods that are available.
-It is possible to choose a distance learning programme or classroom-based programme where offered by an approved provider.
+It is possible to choose a distance learning programme or classroom-based programme (covid-19 dependent) where offered by an approved provider.

 Level 4 Diploma Conveyancing Law & Practice